Online Retraining

 Feature Description

-EEG Relative Delta Ratio of spectral component in the Delta (0.5-4Hz) band.
+EEG Delta Power Total Welch-averaged band power (Z²) of the EEG in the Delta (0.5-4Hz) band.

-EEG Relative Theta Ratio of spectral component in the Theta (4-8Hz) band.
+EEG Theta Power Total Welch-averaged band power (Z²) of the EEG in the Theta (4-8Hz) band.

-EEG Relative Alpha Ratio of spectral component in the Alpha (8-13Hz) band.
+EEG Alpha Power Total Welch-averaged band power (Z²) of the EEG in the Alpha (8-13Hz) band.

-EEG Relative Sigma Ratio of spectral component in the Sigma (11-16Hz) band.
+EEG Sigma Power Total Welch-averaged band power (Z²) of the EEG in the Sigma (11-16Hz) band.

-EEG Theta-Alpha Ratio Ratio of spectral component in the Theta (4-8Hz) and Alpha (8-13Hz) bands.
+EEG Theta-Alpha Ratio Ratio of the total Welch-averaged band power (Z²) in the Theta (4-8Hz) and Alpha (8-13Hz) bands.

 EEG SEF50 Spectral edge frequency below which 50% of total EEG power lies.